Document Guide — Tax Payment Certificate

 UKVI · Home Office Route A

-Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator where requested Notary public Often not requested Legal basis Home Office guidance — "translations for your visa application"; self-translation by applicant or family members not accepted Validity period Often within 3 months of issuance, depending on UKVI instructions
+Authentication route Route A — Translator-Certified Workflow (1) Apostille from MOFA → (2) Certified Translation by third-party translator where requested Notary public Checked against the receiving authority's written instructions Legal basis Home Office translation guidance may be relevant depending on the application type and written instructions Validity period Varies by receiving authority and filing purpose; check current written instructions before arranging apostille and translation.

-Common use cases Indefinite Leave to Remain (ILR) income verification · Long Residence ILR where multi-year tax history is requested · Skilled Worker Visa renewal income proof · HMRC Japan-side tax certification · British citizenship application
+Common use cases Indefinite Leave to Remain (ILR) income evidence · Long Residence ILR where multi-year tax history is requested · Skilled Worker Visa renewal income evidence · HMRC Japan-side tax certification · British citizenship application

 🇸🇬